Configuration

 Caution

-The Spectrum Protect client (and thus, MAGS) does not allow the use of the “SNAPSHOTROOT” parameter when backing up more than one path at a time.
+The STORAGE PROTECT client (and thus, MAGS) does not allow the use of the “SNAPSHOTROOT” parameter when backing up more than one path at a time.
 If you want to use bunching with MAGS, be aware that bunched jobs will not be utilising the “SNAPSHOTROOT” parameter.
 Non-bunched jobs are not affected by this.

 ../_images/bunch_configuration.png